fbpx

 Day 4: Day rides from Luchon or rest day!

-Luchon is sourrounded by legendary Tour de France climbs, so those of you wanting to ride today have a number of options.
-You can take on the stage finish of Superbagnères (1804m) or the ever changing gradients of the Port de Balès (1755m), where Schleck and Contador had the famous chain incident!
-Another option is to nip up to the Spanish border on the Port du Portillon (1293m), a short but punchy ride.
+You can take on the stage finish of Superbagnères (1804m) or the ever-changing gradients of the Port de Balès (1755m).
+Another option is to nip up to the Spanish border on the Col du Portillon (1293m); a short but pretty punchy ride!

 Day 5: Luchon to Bagnères-de-Bigorre

-You start today with the rather steep but very beautiful Col de Peyresourde (1565m).
-You will be rewarded at the top by fabulous crêpes from the café!
-Those who really want to push themselves can take on one or two optional extras – the Col d’Azet (1580m) and the mountain hugging Pla d’Adet (1680m).
+You start your day with the steep but stunningly beautiful Col de Peyresourde (1565m).
+You will be rewarded at the top by a cafe serving fabulous crêpes, which we’d advise you to try!
+Those who really want to test themselves can take on the optional extra climbs of the Col d’Azet (1580m) and the mountain-hugging Pla d’Adet (1680m).

-Next on the Classic route is the beautiful Col d’Aspin (1490m), used more often by the Tour de France than any other Pyrenean climb.
-A spectacular downhill takes us through the small and quaintly bizarre town of Campan and on to our hotel in Bagnères-de-Bigorre (another thermal spa town!).
+Next on the Classic route is the magnificent Col d’Aspin (1490m), used more often by the Tour de France than any other Pyrenean climb.
+A spectacular descent takes us through the small town of Campan and on to our hotel on the edge of Bagnères-de-Bigorre.

 Day 6: Bagnères-de-Bigorre to Argelès-Gazost

-An afternoon of relaxation is well deserved.
-The tempting optional extra climbs on offer include the Tour de France stage finishes of Luz Ardiden (1720m) and Hautacam (1534m) or a nice detour up the valley to the village of Gavarnie for a glimpse of the world famous Cirque.
+The optional extras today include the Tour de France stage finishes of Luz Ardiden (1720m) and Hautacam (1534m) or a nice detour up the valley to the village of Gavarnie (1384m) for a glimpse of the world-famous Cirque.
+These are all fabulous rides.

 Classic route: 65km with 1515m ascent [ride profile]

-Easy optional extra: adds 39km and 665m ascent [ride profile]
+Easy optional extra: adds 40km and 665m ascent [ride profile]

 Challenge route: 123km with 3670m ascent [ride profile]